julelang/manual/src/responsiveness/expressions.md

 	println(f)
 }
 ```
 In the example above, since the type of the variable `f` is clearly known, it is sufficient to use only braces in the assignment.
-Brace literal evaluates to type `map[int]str`.
+Brace literal evaluates to type `map[int]string`.

 ## Error Handler Scopes